PerceptiLabs/Textile-Classification/README.md

 ## Model

-The model is contained in the `model.json` folder.
+The model is contained in the `model` folder.
 It can be loaded into PerceptiLabs 10.x and trained once the data inputs are set up correctly.

 ---